toodols/hex-game/readme.md

 [Current Buildings](./buildings.md)

+## Power

+Unlike items, power cannot accumulate.
+Some buildings require power to run.

 ## System

-Vertices (`wires`) on the same team connect with other Vertices on neighbor cells to form a system.
-A system shares production and inventory.
+Vertices on the same team connect with other Vertices on neighbor cells to form a system.
+A system shares production (item and power), inventory, and monarchs.

 ## Entity Promotion